EdJoPaTo/grammy-inline-menu/README.md

 - `select` was splitted into `choose` and `select`.
 See [Whats the difference between choose and select?](#Whats-the-difference-between-choose-and-select)
 - `question` is moved into a seperate library. see [Didnt this menu had a question function?](#Didnt-this-menu-had-a-question-function)
 - The menu does not automatically add back and main menu buttons anymore.
-  Use `menu.manualRow(createBackMainMenuButtons())` for that at each menu which should include these buttons.
+  Use `menuTemplate.manualRow(createBackMainMenuButtons())` for that at each menu which should include these buttons.
 - `setCommand` and `replyMenuMiddleware` were replaced by multiple different functions.
 See [Can I send the menu manually?](#Can-I-send-the-menu-manually)

 # How does it work